Harsha-0320/Portfolio/Readme.md

 Welcome to my Personal portfolio website!
 This repository contains the source code for my personal portfolio website showcasing my projects, skills, education, internship and scholarship.

 ## About
-This website serves as a platform to showcase my work, skills, and experiences in the field of Android Development.
+This website serves as a platform to showcase my work, skills, and experiences in the field of Android Development, Web development.
 It features a collection of projects I have worked on, along with details about my education and contact information.

 ## Features
 - About Me: A professional introduction to who I am and my interests.